corechunk/extras/README.md

   <img src="assets/logo/nodeJS/nodeJS.jpg" alt="Node.js" style="height: 100px;">
   <img src="assets/logo/laravel/laravel.jpg" alt="Laravel Framework" style="height: 100px;">
 </div>
 ##### NOTE: These are jpg file's preview but png files are included. in png there will be transparent background.
+JPG PNG and SVG are included in the folder.

 ## Wallpapers: Programming Language & Frameworks